nicklassandell/jQuery-Equal-Height/README.md

 Include the script *after* the jQuery library has loded:

     <script src="/path/to/jquery.equalHeight.js"></script>

+The plugin requires jQuery 1.4 or higher.

-The plugin will fire itself off autmatically on `document.ready()`.
+The plugin will run autmatically on `document.ready()`, see alternative options for enabling/disabling below.

 ## Usage